top of page

 Registered Psychologist

-Hi, I'm Nicole,
+Hi, I'm Nicole

-• Anxiety, worry, and overthinking
+• Anxiety, worry and fears

 • Emotional regulation and mood difficulties

-• Stress, burnout, and adjustment challenges
+• Stress and adjustment to change

 • Neurodiversity and self-understanding

-Board-Approved Supervision
+Supervision

-Training and Workshops
+Training & Workshops

 006A4967-Edit.jpg